pakrym/autorest.test-server/README.md

-# testserverv2
+# @AutoRest/Test-Server

+v3!

-Testing a new TestServer infra
+Testing a new TestServer

 See Readmes in mappings and testing directory for details